critmcdonald/javascript-charts/03_javascript.md

 ## JavaScript and HighCharts

-JavaScript can find and element on page through the Document Object Model, or DOM, which is really just a map of all the elements on the page.
+JavaScript can find an element on page through the Document Object Model, or DOM, which is really just a map of all the elements on the page.
 Developers help this by identifying elements on a page through the use of an `id` or `class`.

-[JQuery](https://jquery.com/) is a JavaScript library that helps developers negotiate through the DOM and then manipulate the page.

-[HighCharts](http://www.highcharts.com/products/highcharts) is another JavaScript library that uses JQuery to build charts on the page.
+[Google charts](https://developers.google.com/chart/interactive/docs/quick_start) is a JavaScript library that inserts interactive charts onto your page.

 It's all a bunch of magic until you work with it a while.
 We'll lay in the pieces for a simple chart, and then describe those pieces.
-It's basically the Installation and First chart sections of the [Highcharts docs](http://www.highcharts.com/docs).
+It's basically the [Quickstart section Google Charts site](https://developers.google.com/chart/interactive/docs/quick_start).

 ## Follow along